doughsay/room.js/doc/DEMO_MUDLIB.md

 | description : String        | Default textual description ("An undescript key.") |
 | keyId : String              | Default key identifier for matching closeable objects ("masterkey") |

-- The key identifier is set to "masterkey", which is also the initial setting for **lib\_closeable**, so any derived object will by default be an all-purpose master key.
+- The key identifier is set to "masterkey", which is also the initial setting for **lib\_traits\_closeable**, so any derived object will by default be an all-purpose master key.
 It is up to you to change it, following you own identification pattern.

 #### lib\_ediblecontainer